AndreaQ121/ST131Typer/README.md

 ./ST131Typer.sh -v
 ```

-Check that the dependency SeqKit is installed in your path:
+Check that the dependency, SeqKit, is installed in your path:

 ```
 ./ST131Typer.sh -c